• +1-703-684-6777

 Newport Beach, California, USA

-The company is headed by Michael Moshier, founder and Chief Executive Officer.
-Work on the Epiphany FLYING CARpet began with full-scale ducted fan development and wind tunnel testing under a $5M DARPA contract, with support from NASA Ames.
+Work on the Epiphany FLYING CARpet began with full-scale ducted fan development and wind tunnel testing under a $5,000,000.00 USD DARPA contract, with support from NASA Ames.
 This initial testing was carried out by Trek Aerospace, Moshier’s previous startup company, on the SoloTrek XFV, which was awarded Time Magazine’s 2001 Invention of the Year.
 Trek, which has continued work on ducted-fan aircraft such as the FlyKart, is developing the ducted fans under contract.

 The company states the aircraft has been designed for utility, comfort and safety in mind.
 Because the aircraft is small, it can easily be stored in a standard sized garage.
-The ducted propeller fold to allow for easy storage.
-The aircraft accepts diesel or biofuel so there are no batteries to charge and having this type of engine increases the range of the aircraft versus a battery-powered all-electric design.
+The ducted propellers fold in, allowing for easy storage.
+The aircraft accepts diesel or biofuel so there are no batteries to charge overnight.
+The company is a proponent of using a hybrid-electric propulsion system because it ultimately increases the range of the aircraft, making the aircraft more useful for longer range travel.

-Safety features include Distributed Electric Propulsion (DEP), which means that if one or two propellers can stop working and the remaining propellers can safely land the aircraft.
+Safety features include distributed electric propulsion (DEP) which means that if one or two propellers stop working, the remaining propellers can safely land the aircraft.
 If there is an interruption in both turbo-generators, there is also an electric power reserve which would have enough reserve to land the aircraft safely.
-The aircraft is fitted with skid type landing gear which is found on many helicopters.
+The aircraft also has many redundant systems.

 Specifications: